- October 2023:

 The FTC discards transparency – even internally.
 An FTC Commissioner is forced to ask private companies for copies of second requests.

 The FTC games a challenge to a vertical merger.
-After dismissing its federal suit, the FTC filed an administrative complaint to challenge Illumina’s proposed acquisition of Grail.
+After dismissing its federal suit, the FTC files an administrative complaint to challenge Illumina’s proposed acquisition of Grail.

 The FTC tries to chill merger activity.
 The FTC announces that it will send pre-consummation warning letters in connection with deals it cannot fully investigate within the HSR timelines.
 One commissioner protests that the action “defies the will of Congress by undermining the premerger notification program” because “it cannot be that the FTC will keep merger investigations open indefinitely, as a matter of routine, every time there is a surge in filings.”